 In this episode, Emily interviews Ariel Floro, a second-year PhD student at the Buck Institute for Research on Aging in northern California.
 Ariel details her budget, from the mechanics of her system to the emotional benefits she experiences.
 Ariel started budgeting after finishing her bachelor’s while she worked as a research associate, and she was able to adapt that system to still work for her with a lower income in a higher cost of living area.
 Ariel explains why she believes budgeting is an essential activity for every graduate student.

-Links Mentioned in this Episode
+Links Mentioned in the Episode

-- Personal Finance for PhDs: Podcast Hub
+- PF for PhDs Podcast Hub (Show Notes)

 Will You Please Introduce Yourself Further?

 00:03:04:12 Emily: I am delighted to have joining me on the podcast today Ariel Floro.
 She is going to speak with us about her budgeting journey during graduate school and prior and all the things that she’s learned and how much budgeting has benefited her.
 So, Ariel, I’m really pleased to have you on the podcast today.
 Would you please introduce yourself a little bit further for the audience?

 00:03:21:09 Ariel: Yeah, thank you so much for having me here.
 So, as you mentioned, my name is Ariel.
 I’m currently a second-year PhD student at the Buck Institute for Research on Aging, which is in NorCal up in Novato in the Bay Area.
 And it is a joint program with the University of Southern California.

 00:03:41:07 Emily: Alright.
 I can already see that it’s going to be a very interesting conversation because obviously, budgeting is especially challenging in a high-cost-of-living area.
 So, actually, let’s get some groundwork out of the way first.
 Do you mind sharing how much your stipend is?